-- Establish and maintain an environment where children/vulnerable adults feel secure, are encouraged to talk and are always listened to: - o Ensure learners know who to speak to in learning and at work if they are worried or experiencing difficulties.
-Apprentices are advised when they start on programme, that they can speak to any member of staff who they are most comfortable talking to if they have any concerns or need any support or advice.
+- Establish and maintain an environment where children/vulnerable adults feel secure, are encouraged to talk and are always listened to.
+Ensure learners know who to speak to in learning and at work if they are worried or experiencing difficulties.
+Apprentices are advised when they start on a programme, that they can speak to any member of staff who they are most comfortable talking to if they have any concerns or need any support or advice.
 The contact details for the DSL and deputy are posted in the reception and canteen area in the centre.
-To check apprentice awareness, apprentices are asked in questionnaires if they know who they can speak to at Rebus Training. - Include in the learning programme development opportunities that equip children/vulnerable adults with the skills they need to recognise and stay safe from abuse. - Clearly communicate this policy to learners and employers at induction and throughout the learning programme.
+To check apprentice awareness, apprentices are asked in questionnaires if they know who they can speak to at Rebus Training. - The safeguarding policy is clearly communicated to learners and employers at induction and throughout the learning programme.

-Employers are made aware of Rebus Training responsibilities to safeguarding young people during the signup process (onboarding).
 They are issued with safeguarding guidance (AO1 002) and they are asked to sign to confirm that they have read and understood the information.
-This document contains various contact information for Rebus Training as well as other specialist organisations where advice can be sought or concerns raised.
+This document contains various contact information for Rebus Training as well as other specialist organisations where advice can be sought or concerns raised. - We will ensure that all concerns are reported to external organisations including local authority Channel and Panel where needed.